-Nothing says celebratory or comforting brunch quite like a pan of warm, homemade cinnamon rolls!
+Nothing says breakfast comfort food quite like a pan of warm, homemade cinnamon rolls!
 With wafts of sweet cinnamon and brown sugar in the air, a freshly iced pan of these fluffy rolls is simply irresistible.
 This honestly is the best cinnamon roll recipe (and Brian, who is a self-proclaimed but very experienced cinnamon roll expert, would agree!).

 They’re fluffy, sweet, buttery, and topped with a decadent cream cheese glaze.
 And the best part is that they are all pillowy-softy with no hard edges in sight.
-If making cinnamon rolls from scratch feels intimidating, I have you covered with my best tips and tricks to make these rolls perfect every time.
-For more sweet breakfast recipes, check out my sticky buns recipe, strawberry rolls recipe, and pumpkin cinnamon rolls recipe.
+If making cinnamon rolls from scratch feels intimidating, I have you covered with my best tips and tricks to make the perfect gooey cinnamon rolls every time.
+For more breakfast recipes, check out my sticky buns recipe, strawberry rolls recipe, and pumpkin cinnamon rolls recipe.

 What You Need to Make This Recipe